stan-dev/math/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] the code is written in idiomatic C++ and changes are documented in the doxygen

 - [ ] the new changes are tested

-## Summary

-Describe the contents of the pull request.
-The issue describes the problem that needs to be fixed, whereas the text here should help the reviewer figure out to what extent this pull request solves the issue.

-Describe implementation details and any relevant information that would help the code reviewer understand this pull request.
-If there is anything special you need to draw someone's attention to, do it here.
-Link to any related pull requests or Discourse threads.

-## Tests

-Describe the new tests with the pull request.

-For bug fixes, there should be a new test that would fail if the patch weren't in place (so that the bug could be caught if it comes up again).

-For new features, there should be at least one test showing the expected behavior and one test that demonstrates error handling.
-The reviewer will very likely ask for more tests.

-## Side Effects

-Are there any side effects that we should be aware of?